 - Beyond your scope of control (e.g., operated by another company or division

-- Available for testing only in limited capacity or at inconvenient time
+- Available for testing only in limited capacity or at inconvenient times

 - Challenging to provision or configure in a test environment

-- Simultaneously needed by different teams with varied test data setup and other requirement
+- Simultaneously needed by different teams with varied test data setup and other requirements

 - Too restricted or costly to use for automated regression testing